Muzammal-Naseer/starter-academic/content/authors/ahmed/_index.md

 - Researcher Associates
 ---

 Ahmad Mahmood completed a research project to understand and enhance adversarial transferability from image to video models.
-I supervised him during his stay at MBZUAI as a research associate.

 **Research Outputs**